emqx/cloud-docs/en_US/deployments/monitor.md

-# Monitor and alert
+# Monitor and Alert

-EMQ x cloud provides complete monitoring and alarm scheme
+EMQ X Cloud provides a complete monitoring and alerting solution

-To view the deployed monitoring and alarms, navigate to the [EMQ X Cloud console](https://cloud.emqx.io/console/) Click the corresponding deployment to view the monitoring metrics, logs, and alarms.
+To view the monitoring and alerting of your deployments, navigate to the [EMQ X Cloud console](https://cloud.emqx.io/console/) Click the corresponding deployment to view the monitoring metrics, logs, and alerts.

-### Monitoring
+### Metric

 Click the metric to navigate to the deployment metrics page, where you can view the deployment metrics information.